 India’s surge has hit rural areas particularly hard, as workers who had migrated to cities for jobs make their way home, bringing the virus back to their villages, where public health infrastructure is already often quite poor.

-Sign up for the Reasons to be Cheerful newsletter.Dr.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Dr.
 Nandkishor Pethsangvikar, an ayurvedic doctor in rural Maharashtra, is the medical lead for an 80-bed Covid Care Center (CCC), one of the many opened in India to care for mildly ill patients.
 Maharashtra’s CCC supplements the paltry 100 beds in the public district hospital.

 Pethsangvikar says that the district hospital that feeds the CCC has been sending only four drugs.
 Other medications are provided by individual donors and organizations, MFM being one of them.
 “Most of our patients work as agricultural or industrial laborers, so the medicines are not affordable for them,” Pethsangvikar says.